influential-warriors-and-leaders

 Arts and Media: Telling Our Own Stories

 The creative arts have become a powerful medium for expressing Maori resilience and pride.
 Taika Waititi, the Oscar-winning filmmaker, uses humor and heartfelt storytelling to celebrate Maori culture.
 His film Boy (2010) and later Hunt for the Wilderpeople feature Maori characters and settings that defy stereotypes.
-Waititi’s success on the global stage—including directing Thor: Ragnarok and winning an Oscar for Jojo Rabbit—demonstrates that Maori creativity can thrive internationally while retaining cultural authenticity.
+Waititi's success on the global stage—including directing Thor: Ragnarok and winning an Oscar for Jojo Rabbit—demonstrates that Maori creativity can thrive internationally while retaining cultural authenticity.
 His work inspires young Maori to see themselves as heroes of their own stories.
+Waititi often says that his goal is to make films that his children can watch and feel proud of their heritage.

-Similarly, Lorde (Ella Yelich-O’Connor) has spoken about her Maori heritage and uses her platform to support environmental and indigenous causes.
+Similarly, Lorde (Ella Yelich-O'Connor) has spoken about her Maori heritage and uses her platform to support environmental and indigenous causes.
+Her song "Oceanic Feeling" draws on her connection to the New Zealand landscape.
 Musicians like Stan Walker and Tiki Taane infuse their music with Maori language and themes.
-The resurgence of Māori rock and Māori pop is a cultural renaissance that carries the warrior spirit—asserting identity in a mainstream often dominated by Western narratives.
+The resurgence of Maori rock and Maori pop is a cultural renaissance that carries the warrior spirit—asserting identity in a mainstream often dominated by Western narratives.
+The band Alien Weaponry takes this even further, playing thrash metal that tells stories of Maori history and mythology, with songs in te reo Maori that attract fans worldwide.

 Sport: The Warrior on the Field